zonuexe/CommonMark.el/README.md

 # CommonMark.el

 `commonmark.el` is *lightweight* major mode for editing Markdown based on [**CommonMark**](http://commonmark.org/ "A strongly defined, highly compatible specification of Markdown").
-This mode is simple and complatible with other minor modes.
+This major mode is simple and it is designed to interoperate with other minor modes.

 ## Specification